sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/README.md

 # Questions I still need to answer

 Can I use flood fill to lazily calculate the required values?
-I'll need to answer the above question to know this.
-I should have enough compute for this though.
+I should have enough compute not to need this.

 So, I still need to figure out whether the original authors combined gufm1 and igrf and if so, whether they needed any special methods to do it properly.
 Because igrf doesn't go back that far and it seems fitting the voight equation requires lots of data...